ep185/Today-in-History/README.md

-Used some text for the Finest Hour speech from https://www.cfr.org/blog/twe-remembers-winston-churchills-finest-hour-speech Used similar code for the social links as that used in the resume project - used similar class name and css properties Used Footer template from similar code and css https://codepen.io/scanfcode/pen/MEZPNd https://bootsnipp.com/snippets/2eMK5
+Used some text for the Finest Hour speech from https://www.cfr.org/blog/twe-remembers-winston-churchills-finest-hour-speech Used similar code for the social links as that used in the resume project - used similar class name and css properties Used Footer template from similar code and css https://codepen.io/scanfcode/pen/MEZPNd https://bootsnipp.com/snippets/2eMK5 used text from website https://www.historyextra.com/period/second-world-war/8-historical-events-that-happened-in-june/ for magazine events.